 The international move

-Provide a relocation package that clearly states what is included in the budgeted amount.
+The relocation package should clearly state what is included and available to the employee and their family.
 It may be that the employee will arrange the move themselves, or you may arrange this for them in place of part of the relocation allowance.

 Discuss with the employee exactly what the relocation package covers, for instance: